 - 1. The latest rules of the American Rabbit Breeders Association will govern the conduct of the show. - 2.
 Exhibitor must show his or her own rabbit. - 3.
 Each rabbit must be kept in its own cage until the rabbit is judged. - 4.
 After judging, rabbits will be assigned a cage inside the Rabbit Barn. - 5.
 It is suggested that all rabbits have permanent ear tattoos.
 This is for your own protection if a question of ownership arises. - 6.
 Rabbits must be in good health.
 Rabbits will be checked for eye and nasal drainage, ear mites and other signs of illness.
 Judge will eliminate stock found to be diseased while judging.
 Sick rabbits must be removed from the building as soon as possible. - 7.
 Judges will not award prizes to an unworthy entry.
 In the absence of competition, or where only one rabbit is entered, 1st, 2nd, 3rd, or no premium will be awarded according to the merit of the entry. - 8.
-Entries will be made in two (2) classes: Open; 4H and FFA.
+Entries will be made in two (2) classes: Open; 4H and/or FFA.
 Entries limited to 10 per exhibitor. - 9.
 There will be Senior (6 months and over) and Junior (under 6 months) Classes in all breeds. - 10.
 4H and FFA Livestock Sale participants may enter one meat pen in the sale.
-A meat pen consists of three rabbits of the same breed and variety, not over 10 weeks in age and not weighing under 3 lbs. or over 5 lbs.
-Rabbits will be weighed Monday by the judge. - 11.
-Exhibitor must furnish an acceptable water bottle, with a wire hanger.
-Anyone who does not have acceptable equipment at time of entry will be asked to remove his or her animal and be disqualified from competition.
-Fair will provide feeding dishes for rabbits. - 12.
+A meat pen consists of three rabbits of the same breed and variety, not over 10 weeks in age and not weighing under 3.5 lbs. or over 5.5 lbs. per the ARBA standard.
+Rabbits will be weighed by the judge. - 11.
+Fair will provide water, feed and feeding dishes for rabbits. - 12.
 Rabbits will be fed and watered by capable help during the week of the fair. - 13.
 Fair will not be responsible for the loss of any rabbits. - 14.
 NO BEDDING: no cardboard, no hay, and no straw.
-If a resting board is needed, an approved plastic or wooden board will be provided by the exhibitor.
-Exhibitors are responsible for cleaning the cages at the end of the fair. - 15.
-Rabbits must be removed Saturday at 11:00 PM.
-Fair will not be responsible for rabbits left after 11 PM.
+If a resting board is needed, an approved plastic or wooden board will be provided by the exhibitor. - 15.
+Rabbits may be removed after 11:00 PM Saturday.
+All rabbits must be removed by 12:00 PM Sunday.
 No rabbits (other than the meat pens bought at the livestock sale and rabbits expelled due to illness) will leave the rabbit building before 11 PM on Saturday or exhibitor will forfeit winnings.
-All buying and selling of rabbits will be done outside the rabbit building after 11 PM Saturday.

-- 16. All Union County entries will be accepted over entries from other counties, regardless of postmark date. - 17.
+All buying and selling of rabbits will be done outside the rabbit building after 11 PM Saturday. - 16.
+All Union County entries will be accepted over entries from other counties, regardless of postmark date. - 17.
 It is the exhibitor's responsibility to properly name the breed entered.
 Any rabbit improperly entered will be disqualified and will not be judged.
 The judge will mark the correct name on the tag for the benefit of the exhibitor.

-- 09 09430 31.
+- 8 Rabbit, Buck or Doe, Junior or Senior (See Sections and Breeds) - 09 09430 31.
 Meat Pens: Three rabbits same breed / variety, each rabbit must weigh between 3.5 to 5.5 lbs - 09 09432 32.
 Fryer: Single rabbit not over 10 weeks, must weigh between 3 to 5 lbs - 09 09435 33 Roaster: Single rabbit under 6 months in age and not less than 5 1/2 lbs. nor over 8 lbs. - 09 09437 34.
 Stewer: Single rabbit 6 months of age and over, minimum weight 8 lbs. - 09 09440 35.
 Doe & Litter: Litter should be 5 to 6 weeks old by end of Fair to prevent problems - 09 09441 Best of Show Doe - 09 09442 Best of Show Buck - 09 09443 Best of Show Doe and Litter